 Dr. Robert Williams, the current Chair of the Committee, said "Germany's endorsement demonstrates a clear understanding that this working definition helps identify the many forms that antisemitism can take today.
 In a time of rising antisemitism it provides clarity to those dealing with the problem and can be an extremely useful tool in educating and combating antisemitism on all levels."

-For more information, please consult the fact sheet on the working definition of antisemitism and the press release on the adoption of the working definition of antisemitism in May 2016.
+For more information, please consult the press release on the adoption of the working definition of antisemitism in May 2016.

 In October 2013 the IHRA's 31 Member Countries also adopted a working definition of Holocaust denial and distortion.